 A helicopter has arrived at a Cairo prison to move former president Hosni Mubarak to house arrest, Reuters have reported citing state TV.

 The Egyptian prosecutor has ordered a Cairo prison to release deposed president Hosni Mubarak, Reuters have reported.

 Former Egyptian president Hosni Mubarak is to be placed under house arrest upon his release from prison, the interim prime minister's office has announced, reports Reuters.

-Hosni Mubarak must be decided in a "transparent and impartial" way, William Hague said amid fears the former Egyptian president's release from jail could further inflame unrest.
+The fate of Hosni Mubarak must be decided in a "transparent and impartial" way, William Hague said amid fears the former Egyptian president's release from jail could further inflame unrest.

 The comments came amid concern the decision of an Egyptian court to order the release on bail of Mubarak - detained since he was ousted by a pro-democracy rising in 2011 - could worsen tensions.

 "This is a matter for the Egyptian judicial system but we hope that all the decisions they take, particularly on such a sensitive matter, will be transparent and will be impartial," Mr Hague said.

 European Union foreign policy chief, Baroness Ashton, has said the EU governments have agreed to review the assistance given to Egypt, in light of the recent bloodshed in the country.

 She added that the most vulnerable would continue to receive help.
 Her comments follow an emergency meeting of the EU Foreign Affairs Council.

 Speaking after an emergency meeting of the EU Foreign Affairs Council, Foreign Secretary William Hague condemned the on-going bloodshed in Egypt and praised the work of European Union foreign policy chief Cathy Ashton.